shopware/shopware/src/Docs/_new/4-how-to/210-custom-rule.md

 But this code is not executed yet, because it was never included or executed.

 Your main entry point for this purpose is your plugin's `main.js` file.
-It has to be placed into the `<plugin root>/src/Resources/admininistration` directory in order to be automatically found by the Shopware platform.
+It has to be placed into the `<plugin root>/src/Resources/admininistration` directory in order to be automatically found by Shopware 6.
 *Note: This path can be changed by overriding the [getAdministrationEntryPath()](../2-internals/4-plugins/020-plugin-base-class.md#getAdministrationEntryPath()) method of your plugin's base class.*

 In there you'll simply have to import the decoration file mentioned above: